CoEdIT: Text Editing by Task-Specific Instruction Tuning: Qualitative Results

 \section{Qualitative Results}

-We address \textbf{RQ2} and \textbf{RQ3} (Section \ref{sec:experiments}) in this section.
-We show that \method shows generalization abilities to adjacent tasks not seen during fine-tuning, and can be extended to generalize to composite instructions containing a combination of tasks.
+We now address \textbf{RQ2} and \textbf{RQ3} (Section \ref{sec:experiments}).
+We show that \method shows generalization abilities to adjacent tasks not seen during fine-tuning and can generalize to composite instructions containing a combination of tasks.
 Further, our human evaluation studies show that expert human evaluators find the text generated by \method to be of higher quality than a much larger instruction-tuned LLM.